geopm/geopm/integration/apps/hpl_netlib/README.md

     $ export KMP_HW_SUBSET=1t # forces 1 thread per core to be used
     $ export OMP_NUM_THREADS=44 # number of cores per node
-    $ export MKL_NUM_THREADS=44 # matches with above, effective if linked against MKL.

-MKL_NUM_THREADS is used by the MKL libraries to determine how many threads are used per rank.

 In the GEOPM integration infrastructure, OMP_NUM_THREADS is inferred from the get_cpu_per_rank function of AppConf base class.
 This is set to the number of